 If an attacker can determine the cause of an existing memory leak or can increase the allocation rate for blocks of different sizes, the attacker will be able to cause the application to leak or fragment quickly and therefore cause the application to crash or fail to perform within acceptable time limits.
 Denial-of-Service attacks can thus occur.

 Some modern languages have added a concept of “ownership” to simplify the lifetime management of objects allocated on the heap and to control access (such as writing).
+Another mechanism, called a Storage Pool, is implemented by some languages.
+Storage pools are a specialized memory mechanism where all the memory associated with a class of objects is allocated from a specific bounded region such that storage exhaustion in one pool does not affect the code operating on other memory.

 Applicable language characteristics